 DIGITAL CULTURE AND TECHNOGENESIS

-Master’s course, taught with Mikkel Bolt (Cultural Theory), Institute for Arts and Cultural Studies, Copenhagen University, Fall 2021
+Master’s course block, second part of Cultural Theory (with Mikkel Bolt), Institute for Arts and Cultural Studies, Copenhagen University, Fall 2021

 URBAN MEDIA ART ACADEMY